alanmitchell/fnsb-benchmark/README.md

 ### Data Files

-There are two critical data files for the script:
+There are a number of critical data files for the script:

-* The CSV file that contains the Utility Bill information.
 * A Excel spreadsheet that contains other information about each site, such as square footage, address, and year built.
 This spreadsheet also contains degree day information and information about the BTU content of fuels.
 A sample of this